A Korean Macroeconomic Database for Data-Rich Policy Analysis and U.S.--Korea Dependence: KRED construction

-\begin{itemize} \item \textbf{Labor Market}: The FRED-MD Help Wanted Index (HWI) is replaced with the monthly number of newly registered job openings in KRED.
-Similarly, the HWIURATIO is substituted with the job openings-to-seekers ratio, which reflects the average number of available jobs per job seeker.
+\item \textbf{Labor Market}: The FRED-MD Help Wanted Index (\texttt{HWI}) is replaced with the monthly number of newly registered job openings in KRED.
+Similarly, \texttt{HWIURATIO} is substituted with the job openings-to-seekers ratio, which reflects the average number of available jobs per job seeker.
 FRED-MD includes high-frequency indicators like weekly unemployment insurance claims.
 KRED, by contrast, relies on monthly data.
-For instance, the U.S. category ``Unemployed for 5--14 weeks" is approximated in KRED by ``Unemployed less than 3 months".
-Similarly, other durations of unemployment are tailored to match Korea’s statistical definitions.
+For instance, the U.S.\ category ``Unemployed for 5--14 weeks'' is approximated in KRED by ``Unemployed less than 3 months''.
+Other durations of unemployment are tailored to match Korea’s statistical definitions.
+In summary, they are ``Unemployed less than 3 months'', ``Unemployed 3--6 months'', ``Unemployed 3 months over'', ``Unemployed 6 months over'' and ``Unemployed 12 months over''.
+Accordingly, we also approximate the mean unemployment duration (\texttt{UEMPMEAN}) in months by